Tony Dungy: Tampa Bay Buccaneers

-1997

-1998–2001

-The following season, the Buccaneers won Super Bowl XXXVII, their first appearance in the championship game.
-Dungy was fired the prior season and replaced with Jon Gruden, because he could not quite get the team there.
-However, he has been credited by many for constructing the core of that Super Bowl-winning team.
+Following the 2002 season, the Buccaneers won Super Bowl XXXVII, their first appearance in the championship game.
+Dungy was fired after the prior season and replaced with Jon Gruden because he could not get the team there, but is now credited with developing the team’s championship-caliber foundation.

+Dungy's 56 victories were the most in Buccaneers history until 2008 when Jon Gruden surpassed him with his 57th win.

 Indianapolis Colts

-On January 22, 2002, Dungy was hired as head coach of the Indianapolis Colts, a team that at the time was very potent offensively, but very weak defensively.
+On January 22, 2002, Dungy was hired as head coach of the Indianapolis Colts, a team that at the time was potent offensively but weak defensively.
 He installed his "Tampa 2" defense immediately and continued to retool the Colts' defense to his liking during his tenure.
 After joining the Colts, Dungy left the high-powered offense previously installed there by Jim Mora, in both playing style and in personnel, virtually unchanged.
 Dungy was reunited with Tom Moore, who was retained as offensive coordinator.
 Moore and Dungy had previously worked together at Minnesota and Pittsburgh.

 During his early tenure in Indianapolis, Dungy struggled to fix the Colts' defense and had mixed results in the postseason.
 In his first season at Indianapolis, the Colts were shut out 41–0 by the New York Jets in a first-round playoff game, and the team lost postseason games to the New England Patriots in both 2003 (in the AFC championship game) and 2004 (in the second round of the playoffs).
 Dungy signed a three-year contract extension in October 2005 for US$5 million per year.

-The Colts' 2006 playoff run was characterized by a marked improvement in defensive play, as the Colts defeated the Kansas City Chiefs, holding one of the NFL's best running backs to less than 50 yards, and upset the favored Baltimore Ravens in the divisional round.
+The Colts' 2006 playoff run was characterized by a marked improvement in defensive play, as the Colts defeated the Kansas City Chiefs, holding one of the NFL's best running backs to less than 50 yards, and beat the Baltimore Ravens in the divisional round.
 On January 21, 2007, after trailing 21–3, the Colts defeated the New England Patriots to become AFC champions and advanced to Super Bowl XLI.
 This was the largest comeback in conference title-game history.
-Dungy coached the Colts to a 29-17 victory over the Chicago Bears in Super Bowl XLI.
+Dungy coached the Colts to a 29–17 victory over the Chicago Bears in Super Bowl XLI.
 Dungy became the first African-American head coach to win a Super Bowl.
 Dungy would coach two more seasons in Indianapolis, retiring after the 2008 season.

-Broadcasting

 Coaching firsts

 Dungy's career has included several notable firsts.
 Among them, Dungy is the first NFL head coach to defeat all 32 NFL teams.
 He was also the youngest assistant coach at age 25 and the youngest coordinator at age 28 in NFL history.